Ymmy833y/dbml-relationalizer/README.md

 ### 1. Create a `relations.yml` file

-Refer to [relations.sample.yml](https://github.com/Ymmy833y/dbml-relationalizer/blob/master/relations.sample.yml) for an example (see [Relationship Definition File](#relationship-definition-file-relationsyml) for more details on how to write your own definitions).
+Refer to [relations.sample.yml](https://github.com/Ymmy833y/dbml-relationalizer/blob/master/relations.sample.yml) for an example.
+For more details on how to write your own definitions, see [Relationship Definition File](#relationship-definition-file-relationsyml).

 ### 2. Run the CLI command